amitesh786/MovieApp/README.md

 # MovieApp
-MovieApp app using React Native with TypeScript - Developed by Amitesh Singh
+MovieApp – A React Native application built with TypeScript, developed by Amitesh Singh. 🎬

 ## Requirements:
 Node and npm installed globally on your machine `https://nodejs.org`.